 Argus and earlier digitized news sources homepage http://collections.carli.illinois.edu/cdm4/index_iwu_argus.php?CISOROOT=/iwu_argus

 Here are a few interesting facts: According to Argus perusals, etc. enrollment in the German Programs nationwide definitely decreased during the years of World War II, but also most likely during the years of World War I as well.
-This is due to obvious reasons of conflict, but at least after the official end of WWII, the departments including IWU did begin to resurface and flourish even only 3 or so years after the war ended-article of German Professor expressing these thoughts-So look at German Department during the War years
+This is due to obvious reasons of conflict, but at least after the official end of WWII, German departments everywhere, including at IWU, did begin to resurface and, even, flourish only 3 or so years after the war ended (see March 10, 1948 Argus article, p4, on German Professor expressing these thoughts).

-Also an interesting focus was looking at the progression of the professorship of Wilbert Ferguson- He was teaching mainly Greek, but also began teaching German on campus in 1894, but he did not identify himself as a German instructor (in the catalogue) officially until 1901.
-Slowly as one examines the catalogue, it is seen that Ferguson began to take the reins of the department and he became the head Professor of German on campus until his death in 1944.
-So he is a large contributor and Professor of interest specifically for the IWU German Department.
-The University has a large scrapbook of Professor Ferguson, but I have also featured here a 1941 Wesleyana Picture(Picture present in earlier editions as well) of Ferguson
+Another interesting focus was looking at the progression of the professorship of Wilbert Ferguson.
+He is listed as Professor of Greek, but also began teaching German on campus in 1895.
+He continued teaching both but isn’t listed with the title of Instructor of German until the 1907/08 catalogue.
+Ferguson eventually became the head of the German program and remained so until his death in 1944.
+The University Archives holds a large scrapbook of Professor Ferguson, but I have also featured here a 1941 Wesleyana picture (picture present in earlier editions as well) of Ferguson.